top of page

 A New Direction

-Although previous efforts were commendable, the family tree did not grow until May of 2022, when the foundation partnered with medical genetic genealogists.
-Medical genetic genealogists are connecting science with families by analyzing information found in family trees in the hope of informing as many descendants as possible.
+Although previous efforts were commendable, the family tree did not grow until May of 2022, when we partnered with Inheritance Mapping Specialists that connected science with families by analyzing information found in family trees in the hope of informing as many descendants as possible.
 In addition to expanding on the past tree, this implementation is currently building a future tree that includes Jane Wright Earl's siblings.

 As a result, we have expanded our ability to contact a larger number of descendants, allowing it to identify and test those at risk for OTC deficiency and, if necessary, introduce treatments.
 With this approach, we seek to locate others that are at risk and provide relief through OTC deficiency disorder knowledge and hope for a healthier future.
 By combining the scientific knowledge of medical genetic genealogists, medical geneticists, and the pharmaceutical industry, we can improve the quality of life for those affected and ensure a healthier future for future generations.